aosp-mirror/platform_bionic/libc/malloc_debug/README.md

 when the program exits will be backtrace\_dump\_prefix.**PID**.exit.txt.

 ### backtrace\_full
-As of P, any time that a backtrace is gathered, a different algorithm is used that is extra thorough and can unwind through Java frames.
+As of Q, any time that a backtrace is gathered, a different algorithm is used that is extra thorough and can unwind through Java frames.
 This will run slower than the normal backtracing function.